codatio/codat-docs/blog/240704-webhook-deprecation-extension.md

 - `GET /rules/{ruleId}/alerts`
 - `GET /rules/alerts/{alertId}`

-##### Action required
+#### Action required

 Review and update your application logic to remove any dependencies on the deprecated endpoints.
 This will help prevent any disruptions to your integration with Codat.

-#### Expected impact if no action is taken
+#### Expected impact

-If no action is taken by the deprecation date, your application will fail when retrieving rules alerts programmatically.
+If no action is taken by **January 10, 2025**, your application will fail when retrieving rules alerts programmatically.
 The deprecated endpoints will return `Not found` (404) status codes, preventing your application from functioning normally.

 ---

-#### Deprecation of RuleId in rules webhooks
+### Deprecation of RuleId in rules webhooks

 The `RuleId` property will be deprecated in the following webhook rule schemas: